Pete’s recommended gear

 A short, honest kit for growing grapes and making your own wine.
 Every pick below is a real, well-reviewed product I would put on my own bench, not a padded list.

-How this list works: these are tools I rate and use the kind of jobs they are for.
-Links go to Amazon and I may earn a small commission if you buy, at no extra cost to you.
-Star ratings shown were checked on Amazon and move over time, so confirm the current rating before you buy.
+How this list works: these are tools I would put on my own bench, picked for the job they do.
+Links go to Amazon, where you can check the current price, availability and reviews.
+As an Amazon Associate I may earn a small commission if you buy, at no extra cost to you.

 Pruning & training